Orgjvr/SyntrekWifi/README.md

 Here is a picture of the original Syntrek hand control:
 ![alt text](https://github.com/Orgjvr/SyntrekWifi/blob/master/pics/Syntrek-HC.jpg "The old Syntrek hand control")

 This modification will also work if you are using a Synscan hand control, as it will also replace the Synscan.
 If you want to still use the Synscan hand control, I do not have one, so I cannot say if it will work or not.
-Here is a picture of the Synscan hand controller:
+Here is a picture of the Synscan AZ hand controller:

 ![alt text](https://github.com/Orgjvr/SyntrekWifi/blob/master/pics/Synscan-HC.jpg "The old Synscan hand control which can also be replaced")